 Banff is located in the heart of the Canadian Rockies.
 The town itself is surrounded by 6,641 square kilometers (2,564 square miles) of stunning national park home to wildlife, epic mountain peaks, and so many lakes that it’s hard to count.

-A lot of people simply visit Banff to go skiing and snowboarding, but that barely scratches the surface of what Banff can offer in winter!
-When it comes to the best things to do in Banff in winter, there are a ton – 40 to be exact!
+A lot of people simply visit Banff in the winter to go skiing and snowboarding.
+But that barely scratches the surface of what Banff can offer in winter!
+When it comes to the best things to do in Banff in winter, there are a ton – over 40 to be exact!

 If you’re looking for the ultimate winter vacation, Banff really has it all!
 And in this blog, I’ll share the best things to do on a winter visit to Banff that’ll make planning your upcoming visit easy!
 But first, some tips on visiting Banff in winter…

 - About Banff National Park in Winter

 - Banff Winter Weather and What to Pack

 - Things to do in Banff in Winter